Getting Started

 Guppy programs can be executed on the Selene emulator.
 As of the v0.21 release, Selene is now included with guppylang and powers the guppylang.emulator module under the hood.

-You can see the intermediate states of the qubits as the circuit progresses annotated on the dashed lines.
-Try to reason along!
-Using Guppy, the prediction of the resulting state / measurement outcomes can be numerically supported using an emulator.
+The intermediate state of the qubits as the circuit progresses is annotated above the dashed lines.
+Using Guppy, these resulting states and measurement outcomes can be numerically calculated using an emulator.

 from guppylang import guppy